travelping/cennsonic/README.md

 Cennso stands for Cloud ENabled Network Service Operations.
 Cennsonic is a [Kubernetes] based Cennso Network Integration Cluster.

+**Note**.
+This page describes Kubespray based automation way to deploy Cennsonic and is currently **obsolete** and is **not recommended** to use due to number of operational limitations.
+It is about to be replaced with a [Kubeadm] based automation way and is currently being developed as [Kube] subproject of Cennsonic.

 * [Setup](#setup)
   * [Infrastructure](#infrastructure)
   * [Configuration](#configuration)